Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 When a card is “tapped”, the card is physically rotated 90 degrees and put on it's side. **Once a card is tapped, it can not be tapped again until it is refreshed**.
 You can't choose to take any action with your own card that would cause it to be tapped more than once. *Choose wisely*.

 #### Attack with a Character Card
 **You can attack with any character card by paying 1 Grist and tapping the card.** (*All* character cards can attack, and to attack *always* costs 1g, so the attack rules are not printed on each card.)
-Cards do *not* loose their boons after they attack.

-When a character card attacks, compare it's current power with the power of all opponent's characters at the same location. **Any opponent's character card with less power than the attacking card is destroyed**.
+When a character card attacks, compare it's current power with the power of all opponent's characters at the same location- the "targets". **Any opponent's character card with less power than the attacking card is destroyed**.
 If an opponent's character card has *equal or greater power*, the opponent's card is *not* destroyed in an attack.

 It's important to understand that when a character attacks, it's attacking *all* opponent's cards at that location- battles are not fought solely between two cards. **A single attack can destroy multiple cards**.